Eva Longoria: Philanthropy

 In 2009, Longoria enrolled in a Master's program in Chicano studies and political science at Cal State University, Northridge.
 She said, "Because of my involvement with the NCLR and my charity work, I really wanted a better, more authentic understanding of what my community has gone through so I [could] help create change."
 She graduated with a master's degree in Chicano studies in May 2013.

 In September 2009, Longoria was appointed to a bipartisan commission to establish a National Museum of the American Latino.
 In October 2012, she spoke at the McAfee Focus 2012 event, where the "theme of safety—beyond computers—emerged.
 Safety involving financial security, emotional security, and the other results from Longoria's philanthropic efforts."

 In March 2017, UK-based company Richtopia included Longoria at No. 42 on its list of 200 Most Influential Philanthropists and Social Entrepreneurs Worldwide.

+In spring of 2017, Longoria delivered the commencement address at Knox College in Galesburg, Illinois.
+She was awarded an honorary Doctor of Letters degree by that institution.

 In July 2019, Longoria supported the Special Olympics Texas Summer Games hosted by Toyota Field and Morgan's Wonderland in San Antonio, Texas.
 In 2020 she assisted the San Antonio Food Bank with their COVID-relief efforts.

 Combining her education advocacy with business in collaboration with Mott's Fruit Flavored Snacks, Longoria began promoting Mott's Snacks and Stories program which gives away bilingual children's books.
 "When you look at the statistics, 45% of children in the U.S. are living in book deserts with limited access to books," she stated on the subject.

 In March 2024, Longoria was granted $50-million Courage and Civility Award by Jeff Bezos and his fiancée Lauren Sánchez in recognition of her charity work through the Eva Longoria Foundation supports programs for Latinas.